nondeterministic/oorep/README.md

 # OOREP

 OOREP is an acronym for open online repertory for homeopathy.
 That is, it lets users look up categories in homeopathic repertories.
-This GitLab repository consists of its (mainly) ScalaJS source code.
+This git repository consists of its (mainly) ScalaJS source code.
 A running version of it, however, can also be found at https://www.oorep.com/.